 Figures for September have been released and, after revisions, total advertisements were effectively unchanged at 180,700 (seasonally adjusted), slightly down from August’s revised figure of 180,786.
-On a 12 month basis, job advertisements were 12.5% higher, a fall from July’s comparable figure of 13.3%.
+On a 12 month basis, job advertisements were 12.5% higher, a fall from August’s comparable figure of 13.3%.

 The inverse relationship between job advertisements and the unemployment rate is quite strong (see below chart).
 An increasing number of job advertisements as a proportion of the labour force should lead to lower unemployment rates.

 Felicity Emmett, ANZ senior economist, said some flat parts in an otherwise rising trend were to be expected.